AdiFBubu/Personal-Projects/Python - mini projects/Files/README.md

 &emsp;There will be the possibility to add an unlimited number of tasks, even after the user confirms that they are done entering tasks. <br>
 &emsp;The data is saved in files.
 There will be two files: one for categories and one containing: tasks, due date, responsible person, category. <br><br>
 &emsp;**Additional requirements:** <br>
-&emsp;A menu is displayed from which the user can choose to perform the following operations: <br>
+&emsp;A menu is displayed from which the user can choose to perform the following operations: <br><br>
 &emsp;&emsp;I.List data: in the initial data display a sort by category is performed. <br><br>
 &emsp;&emsp;II.Sort: select one of the 8 options below: <br>
 * ascending sort task